SeungoneKim/SeungoneKim/README.md

 #### Info about me...
 I am an undergraduate student in the Department of Computer Science at Yonsei Univeristy.
 I joined Yonsei University at Febuary 2018.
-I am studying under the goal of becoming a Machine Learning Researcher or a Data Scientist.
+I am willing to be a researcher in Natural Language Processing.
-My main interest is currently Deep Learning Models, and Natural Language Processing (Summarization, Question Answering)
+My research interest is currently Language Models for Summarization and Question Answering Tasks, Attention Mechanism, and Knowledge Representations.

 #### Technologies I can use & Things I've studied
 - Programming Languages : Python3, Java, C++17, C